sandialabs/pv-atlas/website/source/chapter/cell-eqe-influence.rst

 the output from the "worst cell" (lowest performance) is compared with that of a hypothetical average cell, determined from the mean cell EQE.

-The mean EQE curve is a useful approximation of the module EQE that a modeller may use to estimate module performance without the need to process multiple EQE curves and individual cell performances to determine which is driving the module performance under any given spectral irradiance condition.
+The mean EQE curve is a useful approximation of the module EQE that a modeler may use to estimate module performance without the need to process multiple EQE curves and individual cell performances to determine which is driving the module performance under any given spectral irradiance condition.
 The power